 Set your Linux options.

 If you are installing Linux, the installer would ask for your time zone.
 You need a user ID and password to enter the Linux distribution and to command the changes and configurations.
-In case of windows, the users have to enter the personal information once the process of installation is successfully completed.
+In the case of windows, the users have to enter the personal information once the process of installation is completed.